 All the teachings found in Matthew’s gospel concerning the kingdom of heaven, and all the parables in his gospel that are similitudes of the kingdom of heaven, give us the defining characteristics of the Christian dispensation until its termination by the harvest of Christendom at the end of this age.
 These teachings are Christianity as a religion, and often are presented in contrast to Judaism (Matt.
 5:21-22; 5:27-28; 5:31-32; 5:33-37; 5:38-48).
 In truth, most of the Sermon on the Mount (Matt.
 5; 6; 7) is Christian responsibility contrasted with Jewish responsibility.
 Therefore these teachings are for Christians as the Law of Moses was for the Jews.
 These teachings explain the believer’s practical responsibilities to be lived out as sons of their Father in heaven (Matt.
 5:45, Gal.
 3:16).
 The first sixteen verses of the Sermon in Matthew (Matt.
 5:1-16) are the enunciation of the principles of the kingdom of heaven, the character and position of the true sons.
 Also these teachings of the kingdom of heaven are intimately connected with the Christian dispensation in that they define for us Christendom’s responsibility before God as a testimony and light to this dark world (Matt.
 5:13-16).

 Matthew’s gospel must be seen as having two main purposes from the Spirit of God.
 When we speak of Messiah being sent and presented to Israel, this is certainly the first theme you encounter in Matthew’s writings.
-Messiah was to come to Israel according to Jewish promises and prophesies found spoken by the Lord through the Old Testament prophets (Matt.
+Messiah was to come to Israel according to Jewish promises and prophesies found spoken by the Spirit through the Old Testament prophets (Matt.
 1:22-23; 2:5-6, 15; 2:17-18, 23; 3:3).
 This we easily see.
 Also the first verse speaks of the physical lineage that would identify the Messiah when He came – Jesus Christ, the Son of David, the Son of Abraham (Matt.
 1:1).
 This is the Messiah of Israel.

 The second theme that characterizes Matthew’s gospel comes out from the many passages showing a transition taking place from the Jewish dispensation ending to the Christian dispensation beginning.
 His gospel has a definite dispensational impression.
 God knew that Israel would reject their Messiah; this didn’t catch Him off-guard or unprepared.
 The first passage that infers the dispensational transition is found early in the gospel (Matt.
 3:2) – John the Baptist preaching, “Repent, for the kingdom of heaven is at hand!”